Overview

 All nursing professions are regulated in Canada, which means that you must be registered with one of the provincial or territorial regulatory bodies to be authorized to practice as a nurse in Canada.

 You should also be familiar with the program requirements in your province to ensure the Australian nursing programs you are considering will be equivalent.
 In some cases, graduates may be able to supplement missing components here in Canada if the Australian program falls short.
-These details differ from province to province and from program to program, so it is important to contact the provincial body directly to confirm all requirements before starting an Australian nursing degree.
+These details differ from province to province and from program to program, so it’s important to contact the provincial body directly to confirm all requirements before starting an Australian nursing degree.

 Occasionally, an Australian nursing program does not fully meet the provincial requirement, although applicants may be able to do placements in Canada to meet the requirement and are then able to proceed with the registration.
-You are encouraged to contact your provincial regulatory body to ensure you know your options.
+You are encouraged to contact your provincial regulatory body to ensure you understand your options.

 Steps to Practice in Canada

-• The provincial regulatory body will then assess and decide if your credentials are equal to a Canadian nursing program or if you need to do extra schooling and/or placement hours.
+The provincial regulatory body will then assess and decide if your credentials are equal to a Canadian nursing program or if you need to do extra schooling and/or placement hours.

 Provincial Requirements

-While all Canadian provinces require you to have an NNAS advisory report showing your credentials meet the Canadian standards and requirements for nursing degrees, each province has separate licensing requirements that you will need to complete to practice there.
+While most Canadian provinces require you to have an NNAS advisory report showing your credentials meet the Canadian standards and requirements for nursing degrees, each province has separate licensing requirements that you will need to complete to practice there.

 Check the steps and requirements for your provincial regulatory body for registered nurses: